Lovakovic/spanHackathon/node_server/endpoints.md

   - execute `npm install`
   - then execute `node server.js`

+- MySQL server setup:
+  - execute `DDL.sql` and `initialData.sql` scripts
+  - create user `dev@localhost` with password `devpass`
+    - alternatively, crate user with custom parameters and edit `config.js` file in `backend/` dir
+  - and grant him all privileges on `hackathon.*`

 ## API endpoints

 Note: Confirm in server console that the server is running